core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='update' title="Update">

 		<t>
 		The update interface is used by an end-point to refresh or update its registration with an RD.
 To use the interface, the end-point sends a PUT request to the resource returned in the Location option in the response to the first registration.
-An update MAY contain a payload in CoRE Link Format if there have been changes since the last registration or update.
+An update MAY contain registraion parameters or a payload in CoRE Link Format if there have been changes since the last registration or update.
+Paremeters that have not changed SHOULD NOT be included in an update.
 		</t>